thc1006/p62-pdl1-llps-starter/paper/MANUSCRIPT_bioRxiv_FOR_PDFLATEX.md

 ### PD-L1 and CMTM6: A Conserved Regulatory Axis

-The positive correlation between PD-L1 and CMTM6 across all three cancer types (ρ = 0.38-0.46) validates prior biochemical studies at population scale.
+The positive correlation between PD-L1 and CMTM6 across all three cancer types (\ensuremath{\rho} = 0.38-0.46) validates prior biochemical studies at population scale.
 Burr and colleagues (2017) and Mezzadra and colleagues (2017) identified CMTM6 as a regulator of PD-L1 stability through cell-based experiments.
 They showed CMTM6 physically associates with PD-L1 at the plasma membrane and recycling endosomes to prevent ubiquitination and lysosomal degradation.
 Our data show this regulatory relationship appears as coordinated transcriptomic expression across tumor types, thousands of samples and multiple cancer contexts.
 This suggests CMTM6-PD-L1 coordination is conserved in cancer biology rather than being cell line-specific.

-This correlation remained substantial (partial ρ = 0.31) after controlling for immune cell infiltration.
+This correlation remained substantial (partial \ensuremath{\rho} = 0.31) after controlling for immune cell infiltration.
 The association is not simply due to coordinate immune-mediated upregulation.
 Interferon-gamma and other immune signals can induce both PD-L1 and CMTM6.
 However, the correlation persisting after accounting for immune infiltration indicates additional regulatory mechanisms.
 These could include shared transcriptional control, regulation by oncogenic signaling pathways (PI3K/AKT or MAPK), or post-transcriptional regulation by microRNAs or RNA-binding proteins.

 The PD-L1-CMTM6 axis has clinical implications.
 If CMTM6 expression affects PD-L1 protein durability, tumors with high CMTM6 might have more stable PD-L1 levels.
 These could be less susceptible to downregulation during immunotherapy.
 Therapeutic strategies targeting CMTM6 could destabilize PD-L1 and improve immunotherapy efficacy as a combination therapy approach.

 ### STUB1 as a Negative Regulator with Protective Effects

-PD-L1 and STUB1 show negative correlation (ρ = -0.15).
+PD-L1 and STUB1 show negative correlation (\ensuremath{\rho} = -0.15).
 Though modest in magnitude, this was statistically significant and stable across multiple sensitivity analyses.
 STUB1 (STIP1 homology and U-box containing protein 1, also known as CHIP) is an E3 ubiquitin ligase in protein quality control.
 It targets misfolded or damaged proteins for proteasomal degradation.
 Recent studies identified PD-L1 as a STUB1 substrate.
 STUB1 promotes PD-L1 ubiquitination and degradation.

 STUB1 showed association with favorable outcomes (HR = 0.92, P = 0.018) even after adjusting for PD-L1 levels and clinical factors.
 This suggests STUB1 has protective effects beyond PD-L1 regulation.
 STUB1 targets many client proteins in oncogenic signaling, including mutant p53, ErbB2 and various kinases.
 Higher STUB1 expression may reflect more efficient protein quality control that limits oncogenic protein accumulation.